albertus82/cyclesmod/README.md

 * **Spin threshold**: ease with which the bike spins while skidding around a corner.
 Valid values between `0` (the bike spins at the first hint of skidding) and `65535` (the bike never spins).

-* **RPM downshift**: significant only for the lower skill levels that involve automatic transmission; it determines the speed below which the automatic transmission engages a lower gear, if available.
+* **RPM downshift**: significant only for the lower difficulty levels that involve automatic transmission; it determines the speed below which the automatic transmission engages a lower gear, if available.
 Valid values between `0` (never downshifts) and `32767` RPM (downshifts continuously, in fact it makes shifting impossible).

 > There are also three other values of unknown meaning, probably irrelevant, which can in any case be modified for experimental purposes.